Manipulation and Peer Mechanisms: A Survey: A Taxonomy of Models

 If audits can uncover the truth, why not audit everyone?
 In many applications, including peer grading and poverty targeting, we can assume that audits are more costly than peer reports.
 The goal is to undertake a limited number of audits to achieve the required performance.

-One technique is to target audits where there is disagreement in the peer reports \citep{rai2002targeting}.
+One technique is to \emph{target disagreement} in peer reports \citep{rai2002targeting}.
 In the poverty targeting setting, if I claim I am poor, but my neighbor says I am rich, the mechanism can audit the disagreement and punish misreports.
-The mere possibility of an audit can discourage misreporting and may produce a desirable equilibrium where all participants report truthfully and no audits need to be conducted.
+The mere possibility of an audit can discourage misreporting and may produce a desirable equilibrium where all participants report truthfully, and no audits need to be conducted.

 Targeting disagreement is effective when the designer knows that the participants have perfect information about each other.
 When there is some error or noise in the peer reports, detecting manipulation becomes more difficult.
-The designer needs to determine if a participant's peer report improves his position by chance or due to manipulation \citep{stelmakh2020catch}.
+Disagreement no longer implies that one of the participants is lying.
+Participants could hold different information about their peers by chance and disagree even when they are both reporting truthfully.
+For the designer to \emph{target manipulation}, they need to determine if a participant's peer report improves his position by chance or due to manipulation \citep{stelmakh2020catch}.

 Audits may also limit the extent to which participants can lie about their peers.
 When employees compete for a promotion, they may need to support claims about peers and themselves with some evidence.
-The mechanism can exploit that the need for evidence constrains how far the employees can misreport about themselves and their peers \citep{baumann2018self}.
-The best employee can make the highest claim about his own performance and the most negative peer review he can receive will be better than the most negative peer review any of his participants can receive.
+The mechanism can exploit the need for evidence \emph{limits misreports} about themselves and their peers \citep{baumann2018self}.
+The best employee can make the highest claim about his own performance, and the most negative peer review he can receive will be better than the most negative peer review any of his participants can receive.